-IRENA would like to acknowledge the data providers for the Global Atlas for Renewable Energy, in particular the Energy Sector Management Assistance Program (ESMAP) of the World Bank, the European Centre for Medium Range Weather Forecasts (ECMWF), the European Space Agency (ESA), the National Aeronautics and Space Administration (NASA), the Oak Ridge National Laboratory (ORNL), the OpenStreetMap Foundation (OSM), Solargis, the Technical University of Denmark (DLR), the Ministry of Environmental Protection and Agriculture of Georgia, the United Nations Environment Programme (UNEP) and Vortex.
-The methodology used in this study originated from prior IRENA studies in 2013 and 2016 and has been updated in 2023.
+IRENA would like to acknowledge the data providers for the Global Atlas for Renewable Energy, in particular the Energy Sector Management Assistance Program (ESMAP) of the World Bank, the European Centre for Medium Range Weather Forecasts (ECMWF), the European Space Agency (ESA), the Instituto de Hidrología, Meteorología y Estudios, the Ministerio de Minas y Energía, the National Aeronautics and Space Administration (NASA), the Oak Ridge National Laboratory (ORNL), the OpenStreetMap Foundation (OSM), Solargis, the Technical University of Denmark (DLR), the Unidad de Planeación Minero-Energética (UPME), Vortex, and the United Nations Environment Programme (UNEP).
+The methodology used in this study originated from prior IRENA studies in 2013 and 2016 and was updated in 2023.